 Samples transferred from the Ampliprep will automatically start to be tested in the TaqMan.
 When finished testing the machine will dispose used K-tubes into the special bin inside it.
 Empty K-carrier will then be placed on the right side.

-At the completion of the COBAS TaqMan 96 Analyser run, review Results Report for each rack by clicking the RESULTS icon (F8) \Box REVIEW tab \Box clicking on Rack ID.
+At the completion of the COBAS TaqMan 96 Analyser run, review Results Report for each rack by clicking the RESULTS icon (F8) \square REVIEW tab \square clicking on Rack ID.